 The upper paring disc pumps out the heavy phase from the disc centrifuge.
 Sludge buildup can cause this impeller to be blocked.
-The heavy phase fluid now overflows out of the centrifuge bowl top and down the frame into the sludge outlet.
+The heavy phase fluid now overflows from the centrifuge bowl top and down the frame into the sludge outlet.

-This draining of fluid is again a constant flow and appears to be a leaky bowl.
-To fix this condition, the operator needs to stop the centrifuge and clean the paring disc pump.
+This fluid draining is again a constant flow and appears to be a leaky bowl.
+The operator needs to stop the centrifuge and clean the paring disc pump to fix this condition.

 Hopefully, this article has given the reader a clear understanding of the causes of disc centrifuge bowl leaking and relevant fixes.

-Also, Dolphin Centrifuge customers can always call us to avail of the lifetime technical assistance we offer.
+Also, Dolphin Centrifuge customers can always call us to avail of our lifetime technical assistance.